What To Do About Your Cat Or Dog’s Runny Eyes How To Deal With Eye Mucus

 More serious causes of runny eyes include conjunctivitis (pink eye), dry eye, brain or nerve injury, tumors, glaucoma, corneal ulcers, ectropion, entropion, and other eye disorders.
 In addition, certain breeds are more susceptible to draining issues.

 For example, dogs and cats with flat faces -- such as Pugs, Bulldogs, and Persian cats -- often have shallower eye sockets, protruding eyes, and eyelid problems that may result in excess drainage.
 And dogs with loose skin -- like Bloodhounds and Cocker Spaniels -- often have eyelids that roll outwards and are more prone to cherry eye, a condition in which part of the inner eyelid bulges out.
-Both of these issues can cause tearing and infection, and may require surgery.
+Both of these issues can cause tearing and infection and may require surgery.

 What to Look Out For

 If the stuff coming out of your pet’s eyes is watery and light in color and your pet’s eyes look otherwise normal, chances are there is no reason for concern.
-However, if tearing is continuous -- even if it is watery and light in color -- contact your veterinarian.
+However, if the tearing is continuous -- even if it is watery and light in color -- contact your veterinarian.

 If the stuff coming out of your pet’s eyes is yellow, green, or pus-like, you may be looking at an infection.
 Redness, inflammation, cloudiness, bleeding from the eye, squinting, rubbing, or pawing at the eye may also signal an infection or other problem.